std::regex

 With regular expressions, we’re not just restricted to simple character matching.
 We have the option to add more complex syntax into our pattern, to create more elaborate behavior.

 Within the same pattern, we can combine as many of these special characters as we want.
-Like other programming expressions, the way in which they combine is subject to an order of operations that is not entirely intuitive.
+Like other programming expressions, how they combine is subject to an order of operations that is not entirely intuitive.

 Few people learn the order of operations.
-Instead, we just use the tools talked about previously to see what works and what doesn’t.
+Instead, we just use the dedicated regex tools talked about previously to see what works and what doesn’t.

 In the next lesson, we’ll learn how to manipulate the order of operations within regex by using groups